 Step 1.
-An initial screening will be conducted by ARCH staff in cooperation with City staff to determine the completeness of each application.
+An initial screening will be conducted by ARCH staff to determine the completeness of each application.
 Staff reserves the right to deny applications that are incomplete.

 Step 2.
 ARCH will evaluate the applications and develop a recommendation to the respective City Councils.
-ARCH's recommendation will be made by its Citizen Advisory Board and approved by its Executive Board.
+ARCH's recommendation will be made by its Community Advisory Board and approved by its Executive Board.

 Step 3.
-The City Councils will confirm the recommendation submitted by ARCH, or will return the recommendation, with comments, for further investigation before a final decision is made.
+ARCH member City Councils will review and approve the recommendation submitted by ARCH, or will return the recommendation, with comments, for further investigation before a final decision is made.